alejandrotoledoweb/ruby_capstone_web_scraper/README.md

 ### Run tests

 - Install RSpec by typing in your terminal `gem install rspec`
-- After the installation is over, just type the command `rspec` in your teminal to check the results of the tests.
+- After the installation is over, just type the command `rspec` in your terminal to check the results of the tests.

 ## Author